kayex/chalmers-chop/README.md

 **chop** `[noun]` *An individual cut or portion of meat, as mutton, lamb, veal, or pork, usually one containing a rib.*

 # Usage
-Chalmer's Chop exposes a simple Go API, as well a standalone binary for fetching the menus and outputting them as JSON.
+Chalmer's Chop exposes a simple Go API, as well a standalone binary for fetching the menus and transmitting them as JSON via HTTP.

 ## Go API
 ```go